 Gain your financial independence

-It would be incorrect to say that just because someone is a creative person (say a musician or a sound engineer), he/she has no knowledge about savings.
-This article helps enforce the concept of savings in a new light, to help you be financially stronger in a crisis situation like the ongoing Covid times.
-Ofcourse, there is no foolproof plan for anything nowadays.
+It would be incorrect to say that just because someone is a creative person, say a musician or a sound engineer, he/she knows nothing of SAvings.
+This article helps reinforce the concept of savings in a completely different light.
+This is to help you be financially stronger in a crisis situation like the ongoing Covid times and the new normal thereafter.
+Of course, there is no foolproof plan nowadays.

-But just like the SAying goes “save for a rainy day“, there is no harm in building a safety net – in both good and bad times.
+But just like the SAying states, “save for a rainy day“, there is no harm in building a safety net – in both good and bad times.
 Read on, for your own sake.

 A NEW definition of SAvings

-- Savings is the process of giving up your immediate pleasures for a greater (or a more important) fulfillment in the future.
+Savings is the process of giving up your immediate pleasures for greater (or more important) fulfilment in the future.